Mohasindawal/OCT_NetraX-miniProject/README.md

 ## Project Overview

 "NetraX" is our innovative startup dedicated to Optical Coherence Tomography (OCT).
 This marketing website serves as a platform to introduce our work, share information about OCT technology, and establish a strong online presence in the medical imaging industry.
+We have a clever detection model that goes to work after Spectra takes its pictures, and it's powered by smart technology.

 ## Technologies Used